a02436729/BIOL3070-peasley/updated-mini-report-with-knitted-.md-file.md

 ## Questions

-Which bird species tends to contribute the most to WNV transmission in Salt Lake City?
+How important are House Finches in the transmission cycle of West Nile Virus in Salt Lake City, Utah?

 ## Hypothesis

-Certain bird species, specifically House Finches, develop higher viremia levels compared to other bird species, making them a key amplifying host for WNV transmission in Salt Lake City.
+Certain bird species, specifically House Finches, are more likely to a source of blood meals for mosquitoes compared to other bird species, making them a key amplifying host for WNV transmission in Salt Lake City.

 ## Prediction

-If House Finches are key amplifying hosts of West Nile Virus in Salt Lake City, then they will exhibit higher viremia levels and maintain those viremia levels for a longer duration than other species.
+If House Finches are key amplifying hosts of West Nile Virus in Salt Lake City, then they will exhibit higher counts of mosquito blood meals in WNV-positive areas than other species.
 Additionally, areas in Salt Lake City where mosquitoes frequently feed on House Finches will have higher numbers of WNV-positive mosquitos than areas where House Finches are a less common source of bloodmeals.

 # METHODS

-Fill in here… Summarize the procedures and analyses you use in this report.
-In this section, describe what you did and why.
-Don’t just restate the code — explain the logic of each analysis in plain language.
-Keep each subsection short (2–4 sentences).

-The methods used to test the hypothesis were 2 barplot analyses and
+Mosquito samples were collected from various areas in Salt Lake City and the sites they came from were categorized into either WNV-positive or WNV-negative based on if WNV was detected in the sample.
+Only the mosquitoes with blood meal samples were used for data collection.
+DNA was extracted from the bloodmeals and amplified by Polymerase Chain Reaction (PCR) and then sequenced.
+The DNA sequence results were then cross referenced with known species sequences in a database to determine the host species for each blood meal.

+The number of mosquito bloodmeals from each host species was compared between WNV-negative sites and WNV-positive sites using a barplot for ease of visualization.
+Barplots are helpful to compare categories, in this case being the count of bloodmeals from different bird species within areas of WNV transmission.

 ## Fill in 1st analysis e.g. barplots

-Fill in here… Explain that you compared the number of mosquito blood meals from each host species between sites with no WNV-positive pools and sites with one or more WNV-positive pools.
-Describe why a barplot helps visualize this comparison.
+The bars represent the amount of mosquito blood meals from each bird species and indicate whether they came from for ease of comparison between the WNV-positive and WNV-negative sites.
+Barplots summarize the data in a way that makes it easier to see which species were more common in WNV-positive areas.
+It helps to visualize patterns that may not have been easily identified in the raw data.

 ## Fill in 2nd analysis/plot e.g. generalized linear model

-Fill in here… Explain that you tested whether the presence or number of house finch blood meals predicts whether a site had WNV-positive pools (binary) or a higher WNV positivity rate (numeric).
-Mention that this statistical test lets you formally evaluate the relationship suggested by the barplots.
+The generalized linear model was used to formally evaluate the relationship between House Finch blood meals and WNV-positive areas, as suggested by the barplot analysis.
+The binary method was used to test if the likelihood of a site being WNV-positive was related to the number of House Finch blood meals.
+The numeric method was used to test whether WNV-positive sites tended to have higher numbers of House Finch blood meals compared to WNV-negative sites.

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_